Robert L. Lippert: Lippert Pictures

-Dealings and disputes with trade unions
+Television and trade unions

+Lippert was anxious to enter the new and profitable field of commercial television.
+In 1950 he filmed a new detective series intended for sale to television -- but appearing in movie theaters first.
+Six half-hour episodes were filmed with co-stars Hugh Beaumont and Edward Brophy, which were then combined into three theatrical features: Pier 23, Danger Zone, and Roaring City.
+Trade reviewers noticed the paste-ups: "Having similar situations and dialogue, these episodes would be better if shown separately.
+Any dramatic effect achieved in the first loses its punch when so closely duplicated by a second story following immediately afterwards."
+Lippert later acquired episodes of the TV series Ramar of the Jungle and combined them into action features.

-In 1951, Lippert was anxious to sell his films to television.
-The American Federation of Musicians became involved, and Lippert had to rescore some of the films and pay an amount to the musicians' music fund.
+In 1951 Lippert announced plans to sell his films to television, at a time when major studios withheld their film libraries from TV to protect their theatrical interests.
+The American Federation of Musicians stepped in, and Lippert had to rescore some of the films and pay an amount to the musicians' music fund.

-Also in 1951, he clashed with the Screen Actors Guild when he sold his films to television.
-He was blackballed by the Guild, as a result.
+Lippert went ahead with the sale but clashed with the Screen Actors Guild and was blackballed by the Guild as a result.
 He was going to make films for television with Hal Roach, Jr., but problems with the Screen Actors Guild led to their cancellation.
 He ended up making only two, Tales of Robin Hood and Present Arms (released as As You Were). |In October 1951, Lippert signed a three-picture deal with the recently blacklisted Carl Foreman.
-He also signed a two-picture deal with blacklisted Paul Henreid but no films appear to have resulted.
-In 1951, he entered into an arrangement with Famous Artist Corporation to make features with their talent.
+He also signed a two-picture deal with blacklisted Paul Henreid but no films appear to have resulted; Henreid signed instead with Columbia Pictures.
+In 1951, Lippert entered into an arrangement with Famous Artist Corporation to make features with their talent.
 By January 1952, however, the SAG dispute had not been resolved and Lippert announced he was leaving film production.